scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 You should omit the breadcrumbs component from parts of a website where a user needs to go through pages in a certain order.
 This includes things like online forms and multi-page calculators.

-## Other versions of this component

-If the page titles in the breadcrumbs are very long or if the structure repeats page titles, the current page doesn’t always need to be displayed.
-If this is the case, the current page title should still be available to screen readers.

 ## Why we use this component

 Breadcrumbs are online best practice for supporting user navigation.